Shared Services Canada System Maintenance Notice

 Clearly describe how the budget requested from SSHRC and any sponsoring organizations’ contributions will complement each other and benefit the objectives of the Connection project.

 Ensure that your budget requests are in accordance with the level of funding that is essential to complete the proposed program of activities.
-The adjudication committee may deem your application less competitive if it finds that you are requesting nonessential funding.
+The merit review committee could deem your application less competitive if it finds that you are requesting nonessential funding.
 Committees will use the principle of minimum essential funding to guide their discussions of project budgets.

 Note: In reviewing the funding you have requested, committee members take into account the quality of your overall financial planning, your justification of the proposed expenditures, and the cash and in-kind contributions you have secured.
 Committees will recommend budget reductions in cases where they determine that budget requests are linked to ineligible activities.